- Family and Medical Leave Policy

 For the purposes of this policy, fall semester is defined as June 1 through December 31, and spring semester is defined as January 1 through May 31.
 If the birth/adoption is expected to occur in what would normally be a three-course semester, the faculty member may convert that semester to a two-course semester with a compensatory adjustment in teaching load within the next two years.

 During the academic portions of the semesters in which a teaching reduction is chosen, it is expected that the faculty member will participate to the extent possible in departmental and College activities.
 A faculty member is not expected to supervise independent studies courses during the semester of birth or adoption.

 A faculty member who wishes to request a schedule modification due to childbirth or adoption is asked to complete an "Application for Schedule Modification or Other Adjustment" and submit it to the Office of the Provost.
 You may click here: Application for Schedule Modification or Other Adjustment to download the application.
-Applications are also available in the Human Resources public folder in eDisk and from the Office of the Provost.
+Applications are also available in the Office of the Provost.